belpalmerio/isabela-palmerio-doguments/README.md

 -   Reduce the demand for veterinary professionals by decreasing need to transfer documents.
 -   Allow the user easy access to their pets' documents in case of emergency.
--   Keep all a pet's crucial information in one spot (conditionas, medications, food etc.) to allow ease of access for both the user and veterinary professionals during intake, and keep track of any potentially concerning trends (change in food/water consumption, vomiting, changes in urination/defecation).
+-   Keep all a pet's crucial information in one spot (conditions, medications, food etc.) to allow ease of access for both the user and veterinary professionals during intake, and keep track of any potentially concerning trends (change in food/water consumption, vomiting, changes in urination/defecation).
 -   Simplify the user's scheduling and history by keeping a log of all veterinary visits and any upcoming scheduled visits.

 ### User Profile